microsoft/PowerPlatformConnectors/independent-publisher-connectors/Financial Conduct Authority (FCA) UK Connector/ReadME.md

 ## Deployment Instructions

 Upload the connector and create a connection using the API key along with the registered email address from the prerequisites.

+Go to the 'Definition' section of the connector (in edit mode), click on 'X-Auth-Email' policy under 'Policies' and ensure that, in 'Operations' field in the Policy Details that emerge on the screen, all operations listed there are ticked/checked.